 Give the oil a minute to heat up, and then add the onion.

 Sweat the onion for about 5 minutes, until soft and translucent.

 Add the garlic and cook it for about 1 minute more, until very fragrant.

 Stir in the wine, raise the heat slightly and bring it to a simmer.

 Allow the wine to simmer for about 5 minutes, until reduced by about half.

-Stir in the flour, a bit at a time, to form a paste that coats the onions.
+Sprinkle in the flour, a bit at a time, stirring between each addition to form a paste that coats the onions.

 Begin pouring in the milk, a bit at a time, whisking the milk and flour mixture together between each addition.

-Return the mushrooms to the skille, and stir in the soy sauce, thyme, and green beans.
+Return the mushrooms to the skillet, and stir in the soy sauce, thyme, and green beans.